MHS '68

 that Judy and Christine are half-2nd-cousins, and that

-Carolyn is a cousin to Christine, but a stepcousin to
+Carolyn is a cousin to Christine, and a stepcousin to

 Judy. ...
-Dawn Housand ancestral tree was pulled together
+Dawn Housand's ancestral tree was pulled

-in an effort to offer cheer by email. ...
-Ken Brugh
+together in an effort to offer cheer by email. ...
+Ken

-suspected (and hoped) that Chuck Hoffman was a distant
+Brugh suspected (and hoped) that Chuck Hoffman was a

-cousin.
-Lots of looking found that the paper-trail says
+distant cousin.
+Lots of looking found that the

-they are 4th cousins. ...
-Some of AMB's old, old friends
+paper-trail says they are 4th cousins. ...
+Some of AMB's

-from the MHS '68 group wondered about their ancestors,
+old, old friends from the MHS '68 group wondered about

-and that info was pulled together.
-Some other MHS '68
+their ancestors, and that info was pulled together.
+Some

-folks asked for help, and it was offered when possible.
+other MHS '68 folks asked for help, and it was offered

 Because some of those people were interconnected, that